Fish and Wildlife Service Designates Critical Habitat for Two Freshwater Mussels in 12 States

 The final designations are smaller than those proposed nearly three years ago, and include a significant change to what the Service proposed in Arkansas for the rabbitsfoot, reducing the designation there by 27 percent.
 The final critical habitat designations in Arkansas affect less than two percent of the state’s total perennial stream miles as defined by the Arkansas Department of Environmental Quality.

 The Service altered the critical habitat designations after receiving new relevant information from a number of people and organizations including the Association of Arkansas Counties.
 The final designations result in a net reduction of about two river miles for Neosho mucket and 217 river miles for rabbitsfoot.
+Both species of freshwater mussels are found in river systems in the eastern half of the United States and are indicators of clean water and healthy rivers.
+Today’s decision finalizes a proposal released in 2012 and includes the final economic analysis associated with the critical habitat designations.

 “Neosho mucket and rabbitsfoot populations are declining because river habitats across their range have been lost or degraded over the years,” said Cindy Dohner, the Service’s Southeast Regional Director.
 “The presence of abundant, diverse and reproducing populations of mussels indicates clean water and a healthy aquatic system, which means good fishing and good water quality for migratory birds, other wildlife and people.”